 Act Now to Protect Your Rights

 You must act quickly to address unpaid taxes to avoid the negative consequences of the IRS’s federal tax lien.
-This is particularly true if you have received the IRS notice of federal tax lien or you intend to sell or transfer your property soon.
+This is particularly true if you have received the IRS notice of a federal tax lien or you intend to sell or transfer your property soon.

 We are former IRS employees who help taxpayers with IRS collections issues.
 We offer compassionate, individualized service at manageable rates.